 Although new roofs can leak, this does not always reflect poor workmanship.
 Most of the common causes are preventable, and early detection is key.
 If you find your new roof is leaking, start by identifying the source, and take the necessary steps to address it.

 Are you worried about a potential leak in your new roof?
 Contact United Roofing & Exteriors today for a roofing inspection and repair.
-Reach us in Connecticut at 203-948-1982 or Virginia at 571-587-2941.
+Reach us in Virginia at 571-587-2941.
 We’re here to help protect your home.